Be open to what's Possible

 - Heather's an artist at heart and wanted a W-2 job that would pay the bills and allow her to paint.
 In 3 weeks, she landed the job, negotiated the highest pay and more vacation.

 I work with creatives, professionals and entrepreneurs.

 I am one of the best at what I do.
 It's not the education that makes it so.
 I do have a master's degree in coaching and counseling from Johns Hopkins, and an MBA from Columbia University.
-I also have a certificate in East West Psychology from CIIS.
+I also have one year of PhD.-level instruction in East West Psychology from CIIS.
 I do have the experience as well - I've been doing this for 14 years.
 I think what makes me one of the best is a never-ending desire to focus on you and what will assist you toward achievement.
 I read, read, read.
-I take classes in the Enneagram and other approaches to personal discovery, I've travelled and worked all over the world; current count is 19 countries.
+I take classes in personality assessments and other approaches to personal discovery, I've travelled and worked all over the world; current count is 19 countries.
 I've immersed myself in many emerging modalities, from Solo Wilderness Therapy to IFS to Breathwork, and I use a little bit of all of this when I work with you.

 UNDERSTAND THE PROCESS